 The PC-90 combines the quality and power of Lexicon reverb on dedicated hardware with the ease and elegance of a software plug-in interface.
-Unlike software-based plug-ins, PC-90 provides outstanding sonic quality with no burden on the system performance of your computer's processor.
+Unlike software-based plug-ins, the PC-90 provides outstanding sonic quality with no burden on your computer processor's performance.